 If a team knows in advance they cannot field a team on a given night, an agreement with the opposing team to reschedule is possible only if there is time and space to reschedule the match.
-This reschedule must take place during regular MGVA court time, and will be worked in on a first-request first-filled status.
-Both team captains must work with the MGVA Rules & Regulations Coordinator, who will make a reasonable effort to accommodate the rescheduled match.
+This reschedule must take place during regular MGVA court time and will be addressed on a first-request first-filled status.
+Both team captains must work with the MGVA League Director, who will make a reasonable effort to accommodate the rescheduled match.

 Should neither team be able to field a team, and rescheduling is not an option, both teams will receive a match loss, three set losses and the games will be scored 0-0, 0-0, 0-0 with a net point differential of (0).

-Matches will begin with the meeting of team captains (or team representative) wherein a coin toss or other means will determine which team serves and which team chooses which side of the court to play the first set.
+Matches will begin with the meeting of team captains (or team representative) wherein a coin toss or other means will determine which team will serve and which team will choose the side of the court to play the first set.

-Teams will switch sides and serving responsibilities for the second set.
+Teams will switch sides and serve responsibilities for the second set.